Early medieval domes: Umayyads of Córdoba

-Much of the Muslim architecture of al-Andalus was lost as mosques were replaced by churches after the twelfth century, but the use of domes in surviving Mozarabic churches from the tenth century, such as the paneled dome at Santo Tomás de las Ollas and the lobed domes at the Monastery of San Miguel de Escalada, likely reflects their use in contemporary mosque architecture.

 The Great Mosque of Córdoba, begun in 785 under the last of the Umayyad caliphs, was enlarged by Al-Hakam II between 961 and 976 to include four domes and a remodeled mihrab.
 The central dome, in front of the mihrab area, transitions from a square bay with decorative squinches to eight overlapping and intersecting arches that surround and support a scalloped dome.
 The building contained two types of eight-pointed star ribbed domes.
 The different ribbed dome over what is now called the Villaviciosa Chapel may have been built later.
+All four were crossed-arch vaults and the Villaviciosa example may be the first built, in front of the older mihrab of Abd ar-Rahman II.
+Two of the other three use an identical pattern and flank the third, which is in front of the newer mihrab of Al-Hakam II.
+The type spread through Spain and North Africa in the 11th to 13th centuries.
 These crossed-arch domes are the first known examples of the type and, although their possible origins in Persia or elsewhere in the east remains a matter of debate, their complexity suggests that earlier examples must have existed.
-The nine bays of the Mosque of Cristo de la Luz, built about 50 years later, contain a virtual catalog of crossed-arch dome variations.
 After the 10th century, examples can also be found in Armenia and Persia.
-No other examples survive in Spain until the dome of the mosque of the Aljafería Palace, built for Ibn Jafar Al-Muqtadir, who reigned from 1049 to 1081.
+The examples in Armenia have been dated after 1200 and may be explained by Armenian masons traveling back from West.
+About 40 examples, the most of any country, are known in Spain.
+They are found in "towers, kitchens, chapels and secondary spaces of castles, churches or mosques".
+The Great Mosque of Córdoba was famous in the Islamic world and transmission of this dome type may have occurred from Cordoba to the east through North Africa and the Mediterranean.